Now located at 2600 Martin Way East in Olympia - in the ARC building.

-The Lions’ Low Vision Resource Center, operated by Olympia Host Lions Club, is open by appointment to serve you with low vision aids and resource information.
+The Lions’ Low Vision Resource Center, operated by Olympia Host Lions Club, is open by appointment to serve you with low vision aids, sight impaired products, and resource information.
 You will find us just off the freeway at 2600 Martin Way E in Olympia.

 Looking for something to make life easier for a loved one with low vision?

 Give us a call to learn more or make an appointment for the two of you to visit.
 Our services are free and we look forward to helping!

 All our low vision resources and assistive items are loaned free of charge to any Washington State resident with low vision.

 Take home a reading machine or a magnifying glass.
 It’s free and you can keep it as long as you need it.

 Our wide selection of CCTV type magnifying readers (Merlin, Adobe, daVinci) brings many visitors to the resource center.
 Lighted hand-held magnifiers are popular items, along with:

 The LVRC is located at 2600 Martin Way E, Suite C. The Resource Center is open for appointments from 10 to 2 on Wednesday and Saturday.
 If those times won’t work for you, please let us know so we can arrange something else.
 We are here to serve you.

 All visits are by appointment.
 To make an appointment, call the Lions EyeLine.
 The number is 360 790-8667.